-There are seven islands to choose from depending on your holiday style, and all of them come with inviting beaches and impressive volcanic landscapes.
+There are seven islands to choose from depending on your holiday style, and all of them have inviting beaches and impressive volcanic landscapes.
 Choose from something-for-everyone Tenerife, glamorous Gran Canaria, rugged Lanzarote or surfers’ paradise Fuerteventura – the latter two are slightly cooler, but also drier.
 Whichever island you choose, look for hotels and resorts on the south coast for the most pleasant weather.

-Winter feels like spring on the island of Madeira owing to its pleasant climate, mild waters and fresh mountain scenery.
-There are some lovely beaches, but the lush flora and laurel forests are real highlights.
-The island’s volcanic peaks and rich-yet-rugged terrain make it the perfect place to get outdoors for walks, rambles or hikes with a view.
+It’s a volcanic island, so the best beaches in Madeira are actually made from imported golden sand from the Sahara.
+However, the lush flora and laurel forests are the real draws to this hiker’s paradise.
+The island’s volcanic peaks and rich (yet rugged) terrain make it the perfect place to get outdoors for walks and rambles with a view.
 Hire a car to experience the landscape on four wheels or catch a boat for a spot of dolphin and whale watching.

 Get a taste of Portugal in the capital, Funchal.
 Photograph the colonial-era architecture, sample the namesake dessert wine or spend an hour exploring the weird and wonderful museum dedicated to footballer Cristiano Ronaldo.

 Is there anywhere more luxurious to experience social distancing than The Maldives?
 This archipelago in the Indian Ocean recently made it onto the government’s travel corridor list.
 As it’s one of the best places for winter sun, we couldn’t be happier.
 It’s also one of the most luxurious.